How to make homemade steak sauce that's better than A1!

 Save Big at Save-a-Lot

 Forget the A1 and try something different.
-If you have a Save-a-Lot near you, their knockoff of A1 tastes great, and for about $1 for a large bottle, it is a great deal.
+If you have a Save-a-Lot near you, their knockoff of A1 tastes great and it is a great deal.
 We even add it to marinades without worrying about how much we are using.

 Take the Next Step